TYPO3-Documentation/TYPO3CMS-Guide-ContributionWorkflow/Documentation/HandlingAPatch/Rebase.rst

 ::

-   git pull --rebase origin master
+   git pull --rebase origin main

 (which is the pull command you already know, with the additional option `--rebase`.)